jacobshirley/pki-lite/packages/pki-lite/CONTRIBUTING.md

-# Contributing to @devex/pki-lite
+# Contributing to pki-lite

-Thank you for your interest in contributing to @devex/pki-lite!
+Thank you for your interest in contributing to pki-lite!
 This document provides an overview of the main concepts, architecture, and contribution guidelines for the package.

 ## Overview

-@devex/pki-lite is a lightweight Public Key Infrastructure (PKI) library for JavaScript/TypeScript that provides comprehensive support for X.509 certificates, PKCS standards, and cryptographic operations.
+pki-lite is a lightweight Public Key Infrastructure (PKI) library for JavaScript/TypeScript that provides comprehensive support for X.509 certificates, PKCS standards, and cryptographic operations.
 It's designed to work in both browser and Node.js environments with minimal dependencies.

 ## Main Concepts